 This information applies to Microsoft SQL Server hosted on your own platform and Microsoft Azure.
-Assumes you are familiar with SQL Server Management Studio (SSMS).
+It assumes you are familiar with SQL Server Management Studio (SSMS).

-Connecting to a Microsoft SQL Server database requires a login which includes a user name and password.
+Microsoft SQL Server database connections can be through Windows Authentication or a login with a user name and password.

 By default, the database server has a login with administrator permissions.
-This login allows the creation and deletion of databases.
-It also provides full permissions to make modifications to databases including objects and editing data.
+This login allows:

 One can use this login to do anything with any database hosted by that server.
 It makes it easy for developers and users to create connection strings to link to all the databases and tables on that server.

-Fortunately, Microsoft SQL Server makes it easy to create and manage database permissions:
+Fortunately, once your database is contained, Microsoft SQL Server makes it easy to create and manage database permissions:

 The permissions you grant are called roles.
 There are many roles beyond the three shown below.
 You can add multiple roles to each user and deny permissions at the object level.

 For more information, visit this Microsoft resource: SQL Server Database Roles